class FusekiTripleStoreManager(TripleStoreManagerWithAuth):

 if response.status_code != 200:

-logger.error(f"Failed to list ontologies from Fuseki: {response.text}")
+logger.error(f"Failed to list graphs from Fuseki: {response.text}")

 return []